Salt Lake Community College Instructional Program Review

 Purpose

 In accordance with the Utah Board of Higher Education Policy R411 and Northwest Commission on Colleges and Universities Standards all instructional programs are reviewed periodically to improve educational quality.
-Program review recommendations will focus on the quality and effectiveness of the program, including degrees and certificate programs, and plan for the next 5-years.
+Program review recommendations will focus on the quality and effectiveness of the program, including degrees and certificate programs, and plan for the next 5 years.

 Responsibility

 With oversight and direction from the Dean, Associate Deans/Chairs and qualified teaching faculty have primary responsibility for reviewing existing programs.
 The Office of the Provost coordinates the process and supports departments as needed.
-The SLCC Board of Trustees and USHE Board of Higher Education oversee the process.
+The SLCC Board of Trustees and Utah Board of Higher Education oversee the process.

 Instructional Program Review is currently suspended for the 2023-24 academic year.